alexi/eip-5050/ReadMe.md

 ### Gas and Complexity (regarding action chaining)

 Action handling within each contract can be arbitrarily complex, and there is no way to eliminate the possibility that certain contract interactions will run out of gas.
-However, develoeprs SHOULD make every effort to minimize gas usage in their action handler methods, and avoid the use of for-loops.
+However, developers SHOULD make every effort to minimize gas usage in their action handler methods, and avoid the use of for-loops.

 *Alternatives considered: multi-request action chains that push-pull from one contract to the next.*